Last updated 23/08/2018

 Tyre Pressure for Rock

 Reduced tyre pressure is useful for rock as it improves traction by improving flexibility and helping to maintain tyre contact with the ground.
 It also improves mechanical “keying” between tread and rock edges which further improves traction.
 Hard tyres will bounce over rocky terrain and in the process unweighten themselves and lose traction, causing wheel spin and dangerous shock loads through the vehicle’s drivetrain.
 Low pressure helps reduce the magnitude of jarring impacts that are transferred to the suspension and cabin.
 Reduced pressure also reduces impact loads on the tyres themselves, reducing the risk of damage.
 However rock is also risky in terms of sidewall damage.
 Grinding the sidewall against the side of a rock can cause damage.
-Also a heavy impact on a sharp rock will heavily deform a tyre at reduced pressure, running the risk of pinching the tyre tread between the rim, causing tyre damage.
+Also a heavy impact on a sharp rock will heavily deform a tyre at reduced pressure, running the risk of pinching the tyre tread with the rim, causing tyre damage.
 Similarly very hard tyres are at risk of impact damage and chipping.
-So rock may call for a pressure about 3/4 highway pressure.
+So rock may call for a pressure about 2/3 to 3/4 highway pressure.
 Reducing pressure further will help improve traction and stability but expose the tyres to greater risk of sidewall and pinching damage.

 Tyre Pressure for Corrugations